 Over time, there came to be 4 primary first-hand vision versions, each providing conflicting details, each increasingly complex and impressive.
 There are also eight to ten second-hand versions of lesser importance.
 But even in the accounts credited to Joseph, details such as his age, who appeared, and even his stated motivations for seeking the Lord are inconsistent.

 Joseph’s earliest attempt to record his history in 1832 contains a brief, firsthand account of his vision experience, perhaps dictated to or amended by Frederick G. Williams, which mentions seeing “the Lord . . . in the sixteenth year of my age.”
 The revelation continues that “the Lord” opened the heavens, and then again that Joseph Smith saw the “Lord.”
 Some scholars of Mormonism nuance these two mentions of “the Lord” as indication of two divine beings, attempting to accord the 1832 account with later accounts; however, evidence suggests that Joseph Smith held trinitarian views at the time of this writing.
 A more reasonable explanation is that Joseph Smith used common evangelical beliefs in his description of the Lord.

 The 1832 Version

-- There is no mention of other churches being corrupt.
+- No mention of other churches being corrupt.

-- Smith stated in the “16th year of my age,” which would have made him fifteen or sixteen at the time.
+- “16th year of my age” would make Joseph fifteen or sixteen at the time.

-- This first and only version in Smith’s own hand contradicts the 1838 version regarding what he knew and when – “my mind became exceedingly distressed…and by searching the scriptures I found that mankind did not come unto the lord, that man had apostatized from true and living faith and that there was no society or denomination that was built upon gospel of Christ as recorded in new testament.”
+- Contradicts the 1838 version regarding what Smith knew and when: “my mind became exceedingly distressed…and by searching the scriptures I found that mankind did not come unto the lord, that man had apostatized from true and living faith and that there was no society or denomination that was built upon gospel of Christ as recorded in new testament.”